How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 How to make training videos with iSpring Cam Pro

-You can also remove background noise from the entire recording by hitting the Remove Noise button on the iSpring Cam Pro toolbar.
+You can also remove background noise from the entire recording by hitting the Remove Noise button on the iSpring toolbar.

 Remove background noise throughout the recording

-With an entirely cleaned-up timeline, you can move on to the fun part: adding other kinds of content. iSpring Suite allows you to insert pictures, infographics, animations, and text.
+With an entirely cleaned-up timeline, you can move on to the fun part: adding other kinds of content.
+You can insert pictures, infographics, animations, and text.

 Apply a transition effect to your training video